Harmonic generation in bent graphene with artificially-enhanced spin-orbit coupling

-In graphene, the magnitude of both SOC terms is generally small, with Rashba term $\Delta_R \simeq 10 \,\mu eV$ per V/nm \cite{Rashba}, when an electric field is applied, and intrinsic SOC term $\Delta_I \simeq 24 \,\mu eV$ \cite{inSOC}.
+In graphene, the magnitude of both SOC terms is generally small, with the Rashba term being $\Delta_R \simeq 10 \,\mu eV$ per V/nm \cite{Rashba}, when an electric field is applied, and the intrinsic SOC term $\Delta_I \simeq 24 \,\mu eV$ \cite{inSOC}.
 These effects, however, can be artificially enhanced by suitable adatom deposition, such as Indium and Thallium \cite{adatomSOC}, or by putting the graphene sheet in contact with tellurites-based nanoparticles \cite{adatomSOC2}.
 This results in an increase of the SOC of graphene of many orders of magnitude.

-It is worth noticing, that although in the remaining of this manuscript we will refer only to artificially enriched graphene, the model presented in this work can be easily adapted to any 2D material in the presence of SOC, such as, for example, TMDs.
+It is worth noticing, that although in the remaining of this manuscript we will refer only to artificially enriched graphene, the model presented in this work can be easily adapted to any 2D material in the presence of SOC, such as, for example, transition metal dichalcogenides (TMDs).